iterative/dvc.org/public/static/docs/command-reference/run.md

 ## Examples

-A trivial example to play with, try different set of options to see how they work.
-You don't need any actual data or scripts to play with this example:
+A first example to play with is to try the different command options, to see what they do.
+No pre-existing data or source code is needed, as we can use placeholders and in-line commands directly in `dvc run`:

 ```dvc
 $ mkdir example && cd example